National Art School

 With its origins in the formation of Sydney Mechanics’ School of Arts in 1843, NAS has been in operation on the historic Darlinghurst Gaol site in East Sydney in various forms since 1922 and was formerly part of East Sydney Technical College, known as East Sydney Tech.
 Today NAS is a centre for education, research, scholarship and professional practice in the visual arts and related fields.

-In 2022 the school marks 100 years occupying the sandstone buildings of the former Darlinghurst Gaol, combining a long artistic tradition with its modern role educating Australia's future contemporary artists.

 NAS Tertiary Degree Program

 NAS has three full-time visual art degrees: Bachelor of Fine Art (BFA), Master of Fine Art (MFA) and Doctor of Fine Art (DFA).
 Within the BFA and MFA degrees, students select a major from six artistic disciplines: ceramics, drawing, painting, photomedia, printmaking and sculpture.
 In addition to learning the skills of their chosen practice, all students also study art history and theory for the duration of their degree.

 The degree courses at NAS follow a studio-based teaching model, taught by experienced practicing artists.
 Each student is allocated their own studio space, and their practical skills are underpinned by core study in drawing for all BFA students.

 Entry to the NAS degree program requires core academic qualifications and the submission of a portfolio of work by the applicant which is reviewed by academic staff.